An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivation: General analysis

 \subsection{Gradient Structure of Other Variants of Loss}

-Here we generalize our analysis to many popular training loss of diffusion models, including flow matching.
+Here we generalize our analysis to many popular training losses of diffusion models, including flow matching.
 We provide a detailed table for different variants and the learning dynamics of the linear denoiser.

-\paragraph{Denoiser / clean image prediction (EDM) loss}
+\paragraph{Denoiser / clean image / $\mathbf x_0$ prediction (EDM) loss}

 Moments of input-output

 Optimum